tc09-brcm-social/cadirMgmt/environments/dxagents/README.md

 # environments/dxagents
 * about.sh envName dxagentName -- output a JSON object that
 	* contains the version of the dxagent
+	* it is similar to the about endpoint of the dxagent RestAPI
 * cleanse.sh -- cleansing the JSON data from stdin for create.sh/update.sh
 * create.sh envName JSONFile -- create a dxagent in an environment
 	* using a JSON File